 Browse the Shops in Grand Central Terminal

 Our hotel was a couple of blocks from Grand Central Terminal and Station, so after our bagel in Pershing Square, we popped in to browse some of the shops.
 We enjoyed taking in the architecture both on the exterior and the inside, and our favorite was walking through Grand Central Market.
 Grand Central holds some fond memories for me from a visit I made to NYC in college.
-We had lunch and I was completely enamored with the historic landmark, so I always enjoy spending time here.
+I am always completely enamored with the historic landmark, so I enjoy spending time here.

 Check out the Sculpture at Rockefeller Center

 While Rockefeller Center was undergoing a face lift, we still took a stroll past to see the Sanford Biggs’ installation of Oracle.
-One of our favorite features of Rockefeller Center is their public art installations, so though Oracle was there through June 29, there is much more public art to explore while in the area.
+One of our favorite features of Rockefeller Center is their public art installations.
+While Oracle was there through June 29, there is much more public art to explore while in the area.

 Enjoy Central Park